ollecram/XxxxYyyy.jl/README.md

 1. If you need to create a project in GitHub to hold code for a new package `WwwwZzzz` then you should create a new GitHub repository named `WwwwZzzz.jl` since &ndash; by Julia convention &ndash; the `.jl` suffix must be appendend to the package name to form the repository name.
 Using the GitHub web interface
     - specify `WwwwZzzz.jl` as the name of the repo, and
     - specify that you want to use `XxxxYyyy.jl` as a template for the new repo.
-2. Generate Project.toml (unique UUID) for the new package under /tmp
+2. Generate a unique UUID for the new package in a temporary folder
     - `cd /tmp`
     - `julia`
     - `]`